tkaryadis/squery-spark/README.md

    (.select (into-array [(div (col "sum") (col "avg"))])))
 ```

+## Learn

+For overview `test.query_spark.qtest.clj`

+See test/squery_spark, for now 2 books code is written in SQuery

+1. SQL Practice Problems: 57 beginning, intermediate, and advanced challenges for you to solve
+   using a “learn-by-doing” approach , by Sylvia Moestl Vasilik  (completed)
+2. Spark: The Definitive Guide: Big Data Processing Made Simple (under construction)

 ## Usage

-For overview `test.query_spark.qtest.clj`
-For SQL examples implemented in SQuery see the folder `squery-spark.sql-book-squery`

 Don't use yet.
-It's under construction.For now a small subset of the Dataset api's are implemented.
-SQuery-spark follows the syntax of [cmql](https://cmql.org/documentation/) (made for MongoDB).
+It's under construction and constantly changes.
+Use it for testing only.

 ## License